F2Dev/OTPHP/README.md

 OTPHP
 =====

-A one-time password library for PHP
+An object-oriented one-time password library for PHP